miyagis-forests/farmacy-food-kata/architecture/customer-pickup-microservice-view.md

-# Customer Pickup Microservice View
+# Customer at Pick-up Location Microservice and EDA View
 The scope is the operations that the customer can perform in person.
 In these scenarios, either the smart fridge or the cashier POS acts as entry points to the system.